george24601/notes/specific/tidb/operator.md

 The Kubernetes cluster is suggested to enable (k8s)RBAC.
 Otherwise you may want to set rbac.create to false in the values.yaml of both tidb-operator and tidb-cluster charts

-Because TiDB by default will use lots of file descriptors, the worker node and its Docker daemon's ulimit must be configured to greater than 1048576

 ```bash
 sudo vim /etc/systemd/system/docker.service